Hariom-patidar-tech/Dog-Cat-classifier/README.md

-🐶🐱 Dog vs Cat Image Classifier
+🐶🐱 DOG AND CAT CLASSIFIER

+---

 📌 Project Overview

 The Dog vs Cat Image Classifier is a Machine Learning project that classifies an uploaded image as either a Dog or a Cat.
 The application is built using Python and Streamlit, providing a simple and interactive web interface where users can upload an image and instantly receive the predicted class along with the confidence score.